fkie-cad/friTap/docs/advanced/pairip-safe.md

 To capture, you need a **fresh handshake on a hooked library while hooks are attached** (ideally during warmup).
 Options:

-- **Drive the app**: log in, enter a screen that fetches data, start gameplay — whatever causes new TLS.
+- **Drive the app**: log in, open a screen that fetches data, start gameplay — whatever causes new TLS.
-- **Toggle connectivity** to force reconnect handshakes — but only useful when the app has live connections it will re-establish:
+- **Toggle connectivity** to force reconnect handshakes — useful only when the app has live connections it will re-establish:

   ```bash
   adb shell cmd connectivity airplane-mode enable